The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: The emergence of mathematical statistics in France

-At the ISUP, Darmois' lectures evolved with time.
-In 1925-1926, its program was clearly oriented towards applied statistics and the probabilistic contents was rather elementary and superficial.
+In 1925-1926, the ISUP syllabus was clearly oriented towards applied statistics and the probabilistic content was rather elementary and superficial.
 Meusnier (\cite{Meusnier2006}) listed the different items of the syllabus, which appear more as a collection of independent tools than as a real continuous exposition of a theory.
-It is worth noticing that the definition and {\it fundamental principles}Ê of probability appear only as the 7th item of the syllabus.
+It is worth noticing that the definition and {\it fundamental principles} of probability appear only as the 7th item of the syllabus.
 Moreover, the only theorem of probability theory mentioned is the (weak) law of large numbers.

-Darmois' progressive acquaintance with the statistical tools of the foreign statistical schools (British, American, Scandinavian and so on) convinced him of the necessity of improving the probabilistic level of the lectures.
+At the ISUP, Darmois' lectures evolved with time. {\red As we have seen, March also taught at the ISUP.
+March had been in 1912 the main initiator of Pearson in France.
+He translated {\it The Grammar of Science} into French and the book was published in Paris by F\'elix Alcan (\cite{Pearson1912}).
+He was probably a very useful source of information on biometry for Darmois.
+Darmois' progressive acquaintance with the tools of the foreign statistical schools (British, American, Scandinavian and so on) convinced him of the necessity of improving the probabilistic level of the lectures.
+This also perfecly fit Borel's ideas.
 This rapid evolution led to a reversal of priority between the statistical models and the probabilistic models.
 Darmois published the first French textbook on mathematical statistics entitled {\it Statistique Math\'ematique}.
-The book was published in 1928 by Doin and was prefaced by Huber.
-It reveals a strong probabilistic orientation.
+The book was published in 1928 by Doin with a preface by Huber.
+It shows a strong probabilistic orientation. {\red Darmois eventually obtained a tenured position at Paris University only in 1933.
+In 1934, he published a a work of popularization about statistics \cite{Darmois1934}.}